will-chung/cse110-w21-group7/README.md

 # CSE110-SP21-Group7
 ## this is the landing page for our group
-## TODO: Desription of the project
+## TODO: Description of the project

 [Here is a link to our team page](admin/team.md)